apache/pulsar/site2/docs/security-authorization.md

 > A full list of parameters is available in the `conf/broker.conf` file.
 > You can also find the default values for those parameters in [Broker Configuration](reference-configuration.md#broker).

 Typically, you can not only use superuser roles for administrators and clients but also for broker-to-broker authorization.
-When you are using [geo-replication](concepts-replication.md), every broker needs to be able to publish to all the other topics of clusters.
+When you use [geo-replication](concepts-replication.md), every broker needs to be able to publish to all the other topics of clusters.

 You can also enable the authorization for the proxy in the proxy configuration file (`conf/proxy.conf`).
 Once you enable the authorization on the proxy, the proxy does an additional authorization check before forwarding the request to a broker.
 The broker still checks the authorization of the request when the broker receives the forwarded request.

 ### Proxy Roles

 By default, the broker treats the connection between a proxy and the broker as a normal user connection.
-The broker authenticates the user as the role configured in ```proxy.conf``` (see ["Enabling TLS Authentication on Proxies"](security-tls-authentication#on-proxies)).
-However, when the user is connecting to the cluster through a proxy, the user rarely desires the authentication.
+The broker authenticates the user as the role configured in `proxy.conf`(see ["Enabling TLS Authentication on Proxies"](security-tls-authentication#on-proxies)).
+However, when the user connects to the cluster through a proxy, the user rarely requires the authentication.
 The user expects to be able to interact with the cluster as the role for which they have authenticated with the proxy.

-Pulsar uses *Proxy roles* to enable this.
+Pulsar uses *Proxy roles* to enable the authentication.
 Proxy roles are specified in the broker configuration file, [`conf/broker.conf`](reference-configuration.md#broker).
 If a client that is authenticated with a broker is one of its ```proxyRoles```, all requests from that client must also carry information about the role of the client that is authenticated with the proxy.
-If this information, which we call the *original principal*, is missing, the client is not able to access anything.
+This information is called *the original principle*.
+If *the original principle* misses, the client is not able to access anything.

-You must authorize the *proxy role* and the *original principle* to access a resource for that resource to be accessible via the proxy.
-Administrators can take two approaches to this.
+You must authorize the *proxy role* and the *original principle* to access a resource.
+Thus that resource can be accessible via the proxy.
+Administrators can take two approaches to authorize the *proxy role* and the *original principle*.

 The more secure approach is to grant access to the proxy roles each time you grant access to a resource.
-For example, if you have a proxy role ```proxy1```, when the superuser creats a tenant, you should specify ```proxy1``` as one of the admin roles.
+For example, if you have a proxy role named ```proxy1```, when the superuser creats a tenant, you should specify ```proxy1``` as one of the admin roles.
 When a role is granted permissions to produce or consume from a namespace, if that client wants to produce or consume through a proxy, you should also grant ```proxy1``` the same permissions.

 Another approach is to make the proxy role a superuser.
 This allows the proxy to access all resources.
 The client still needs to authenticate with the proxy, and all requests made through the proxy have their role downgraded to the *original principal* of the authenticated client.
 However, if the proxy is compromised, a bad actor could get full access to your cluster.